microsoft/CMake/Help/command/try_compile.rst

   Set the :variable:`CMAKE_TRY_COMPILE_TARGET_TYPE` variable to specify the type of target used for the source file signature.

+.. versionadded:: 3.20
+  Set the :variable:`CMAKE_TRY_COMPILE_TARGET_VARIABLES` variable to specify variables that must be set as properties in the generated target.

 .. versionadded:: 3.6
   Set the :variable:`CMAKE_TRY_COMPILE_PLATFORM_VARIABLES` variable to specify variables that must be propagated into the test project.
 This variable is